bobfoster/peggen/README.md

     rule = !term thisrule | term thatrule

-  where term is an arbitrarily complex lookahead used to disambiguate two alternatives that match the same, arbitrarily long sequence of symbols.
+  where term is an arbitrarily complex lookahead used to disambiguate two alternatives that start with the same, arbitrarily long sequence of symbols.

 - We extend Ford's syntax to allow grammar writers to indicate which